ThePallas/ELk_Stack_Project/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the Gateway machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- 15.181.177.143

 Machines within the network can only be accessed by My workstation.
 - 15.181.177.143 *Note my workstation IP address is dynamic, therefore the inbound rule has to be periodically updated.

 A summary of the access policies in place can be found in the table below.
-Web-1 thru Web-3 are part of a backend pool and are accessible via the Load Balancer.
+Web-1, Web-2 & Web-3 are part of a backend pool and are accessible via the Load Balancer.

 | Name                | Publicly  Accessible | Allowed IP  Addresses   |
 |---------------------|----------------------|-------------------------|